6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 Roles in a CSIRT Include:

-1. Security Analyst: Detect security incidents and determine if they need action based on the severity, some can be remediated and don't need escalation
+1. **Security Analyst**: Detect security incidents and determine if they need action based on the severity, some can be remediated and don't need escalation.
-2. Technical Lead/Ops Lead: When alerts require escalation they are handled by technical leads who guide through the lifecycle.
+2. **Technical Lead/Ops Lead**: When alerts require escalation they are handled by technical leads who guide through the lifecycle.
-3. Incident Coordinator: Tracks and manages the CSIRT and cross coordination with other teams in the organization.
+3. **Incident Coordinator**: Tracks and manages the CSIRT and cross coordination with other teams in the organization.

-\#﻿### Networking and Network Analysis
+#### Networking and Network Analysis

 Components of a Packet: